Frequently Asked Questions

 What happens next If I decide to join?

-After you swear-in, you will drill with your assigned unit until the next basic course begins.
-The entry course is called BELT (Basic Entry Level Training) and takes place over a three month period, one weekend a month.
-BELT is required for all non-prior service personnel.
-Our training academy is located in Columbus Ohio.
-You will learn basic soldier skills, and become MEMS (Military Emergency Management) certified.
-Once you complete BELT you will return and serve with your unit.
+After you swear-in, you will drill with your assigned unit until the next Initial Entry Training (IET) course begins.
+The IET course takes place over a three month period, one weekend per month.
+IET is required for all non-prior service personnel.
+The State Defense Forces of Ohio Training Academy is located in Columbus Ohio.
+You will learn basic Soldier skills, and become MEMS (Military Emergency Management) certified.
+Once you complete IET you will return and serve with your unit.

 When was the last time OHMR was deployed?

-Deployments can vary from large unit activation during a major disaster to certain specialties and skill sets being called upon.
-OHMR is fortunate to have units and soldiers that are skilled laborers and leaders in the private sector creating a unique pool for the Governor and the Adjutant General to call on.
+Callups to active duty can vary from large unit activation during a major disaster to certain specialties and skill sets being called upon.
+OHMR is fortunate to have units and Soldiers that are skilled laborers and leaders in the private sector creating a unique pool for the Governor and the Adjutant General to call upon.

 Can you claim veteran status?